axelarnetwork/axelar-examples/examples/evm/call-contract-with-token-express/README.md

 npm run execute evm/call-contract-with-token-express  [local|testnet] ${srcChain} ${destChain} ${amount} ${account} ${account2} ...
 ```

+**Note**
+The GMP Express feature is already lived on our testnet.
+However, the following conditions need to be met:

+-   The contract address must be whitelisted by our executor service.
+-   We only support `aUSDC` token and the amount must be less than 500 aUSDC.

+Currently, our whitelisted contract addresses for this example are:

+-   Avalanche: `0x15509D7b6F63400A4caC10fa25842af4f5fe2977`
+-   Polygon: `0xe050Eb237f8c9e152be1a02c81e2E30e20c70C4F`

 ### Parameters

 -   `srcChain`: The blockchain network from which the aUSDC will be transferred.
 Valid values are Moonbeam, Avalanche, Fantom, Ethereum, and Polygon.
-Default value is Avalanche.
+Default value is Polygon
 -   `destChain`: The blockchain network to which the aUSDC will be transferred.
 Valid values are Moonbeam, Avalanche, Fantom, Ethereum, and Polygon.
-Default value is Fantom.
+Default value is Avalanche.
 -   `amount`: The amount of aUSDC to be transferred and distributed among the specified accounts.
 Default value is 10.
 -   `account`: The address of the first account to receive aUSDC.
 -   `account2`: The address of the second account to receive aUSDC, and so on.